Interested in this course? Book now for Open Day to find about more

 Duration Three years full-time or up to six years part-time

-Our BSc (Hons) Criminology and Psychology degree explores the causes of crime, the criminal justice system, the legal framework and responses to crime.
+Our BSc (Hons) Criminology with Psychology degree explores the causes of crime, the criminal justice system, the legal framework and responses to crime.
 It combines the sociology of crime and causes and responses, with the study of Psychology.
 Teaching and learning gives equal weight to the two core subjects of Criminology and Psychology, developing a deep understanding of human behaviour and how this relates to the criminal justice system.

 During the course you'll be introduced to psychology and criminology theories with a focus on the social psychology of crime.
 You’ll investigate the common traits of actors in the criminal justice system in a criminal justice setting, such as a court or a crime scene.
 You'll also have opportunities to develop research techniques and to complete your own piece of social psychological research and to do 50 hours of work placement in a criminal justice organisation.
 You'll also develop a sound understanding of the ethics of criminology and take an in-depth look at the psychology behind crime.